Nutrition and Long COVID

 Long-COVID or post-COVID syndrome is a wide range of new or persisting symptoms that COVID-19 sufferers continue to experience even after recovering from a COVID-19 infection.
 According to the Centers for Disease Control (CDC), long-COVID symptoms can last for weeks or even months.

-By now, an estimated 3.2 million Americans are thought to have long-COVID syndrome.
+It is estimated that somewhere between 10-30% of patients develop long-COVID syndrome.
 Unfortunately, no formal treatment for long-COVID exists.
 This has made managing long-COVID a difficult and sometimes lonely experience for many sufferers.
 With few guidelines on the treatment of long-COVID, it is important to consider some of the effects that our lifestyle choices may have on long-COVID symptoms.
 One such area is the dietary choices that we make.

 Long-COVID with nutrition